The Church of Jesus Christ of Latter-day Saints in Cape Verde

 The Church of Jesus Christ of Latter-day Saints in Cape Verde refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Cape Verde.
 At year-end 1989, there were 25 members in Cape Verde.
-In 2019, there were 16,334 members in 41 congregations.
+In 2019, there were 16,773 members in 41 congregations.
 Cape Verde has more LDS Church members per capita than the United States as well more members per capita than any other country outside of Oceania and South America.

 History

 Missionaries first came to Cape Verde in 1988 the first congregation was Praia/Lajes Branch.

 In 1998, Gordon B. Hinckley visited the islands and met with members and government officials.

 Stakes and Districts

 As of February 2023, the following stakes and districts exist in Cape Verde:

 Mission

 The Cape Verde Praia Mission was organized on July 1, 2002.
+As of July 2025, this mission includes Cape Verde and Guinea-Bissau.

+Guinea-Bissau

+The Bissau Branch is the only LDS Church congregation in Guinea-Bissau and is part of the Espargos Cape Verde District which is directly administered by the Cape Verde Praia Mission.

 Temples

 On October 7, 2018 the Praia Cape Verde Temple was announced by church president Russell M. Nelson.
 Ground was broken for construction on May 4, 2019.